 In this Panorama Education Intervention Brief, we explore the two-word check-in: a ritual that educators can use to gauge how students (or colleagues) are feeling in the moment.
-You can find this strategy in Panorama’s Playbook and in the intervention library of Student Success, Panorama's MTSS intervention management platform for school districts.
+You can find this strategy the intervention library of Student Success, Panorama's MTSS intervention management platform for school districts.

 Intervention Name: Two-Word Check-In